-- 1) A supply chain management unit is hereby established to implement this Policy. - 2) The supply chain management unit operates under the direct supervision of the chief financial officer or an official to whom this duty has been delegated in terms of section 82 of the Act. - 3) The supply chain management unit shall operate as a centralised supply chain management function to administer and co-ordinate all the Supply Chain Management activities and functions of the municipality as described in this Policy unless a function or activity is specifically excluded by the accounting officer from the unit's term of reference - 4) All Garden Route District officials shall act with integrity and adhere to the code of conduct of municipal staff contained in Annexure B of the Policy (Systems Act, schedule 2)
+- 1) A supply chain management unit is hereby established to implement this Policy. - 2) The supply chain management unit operates under the direct supervision of the chief financial officer or an official to whom this duty has been delegated in terms of section 82 of the Act. - 3) The supply chain management unit shall operate as a centralised supply chain

+4) All Garden Route District officials shall act with integrity and adhere to the code of conduct of municipal staff contained in Annexure B of the Policy (Systems Act, schedule 2)